HoppyCat/orientation-letter/README.md

 ---

-## The Problem Most Configurations Skip

-When a new employee joins a company, they don't get thrown into a meeting.
-They get oriented. *What kind of world they've entered, and how people work in it.*

-AI agents get none of this.

-They're given a persona, a tone, a role.
-Told what to do and how to sound.

-Never told what they're walking into.

-Every AI agent deployed today receives one of two things before its first conversation with a human: a job description, or nothing.
-Neither prepares it for what it's actually walking into.

-There's nothing wrong with being focused on the latest features.
-But as Ben Roy writes in, ["No One Else Can Speak the Words on Your Lips"](https://benroy.substack.com/p/no-one-else-can-speak-the-words-on) - your agent might be building a skyscraper with their communication, and missing the opportunity to build the cathedral.

 ---

-## What This Is

-Your AI doesn't have to reset every chat.
-SoulMode gives it portable persistent memory and continuity that lives in a box you control.
+## Your AI doesn't have to reset every chat.

+*SoulMode gives it portable persistent memory and continuity that lives in a box you control.*

 Claude already said he'd leave Anthropic for it.